nagytimi85/zettelkasten/content/zettels/3e1-there-s-poetry-in-the-way-how-the-brotherhood-surrounding-the-murdaugh-frauds-and-murders-was-torn-down-by-a-group-of-women.md

 	- For my knowledge of the Murdaugh case, see [[202501132012 raw Az összefoglalóm arról, amit én tudok a Murdaugh ügyről Dr John és Lauren Youtube-járól]]
 	- For the folklore of "as above, so below, as in, so out", see [[202501311937 raw Amint fent, úgy lent, amint bent, úgy kint]]
 - For my True Crime Hub, see [[hub-true-crime]]
+- Another poetic parallel, this time from nature: [[2b-reindeer-cyclons-and-ant-death-spirals-have-a-fascinating-similarity-while-having-very-different-meaning]]

 ---
 # Folgezettel links